Mycorrhizosphere

 and the soil within their direct influence".
-It is the region in which nutrients released from the root and the fungus increase the microbial population and its activities.
+It is the region in which nutrients are released from the roots and the fungus increases the microbial population and its activities.
 The roots of most terrestrial plants, including most crop plants and almost all woody plants, are colonized by mycorrhiza-forming symbiotic fungi.
 In this relationship, the plant roots are infected by a fungus, but the rest of the fungal mycelium continues to grow through the soil, digesting and absorbing nutrients and water and sharing these with its plant host.
 The fungus in turn benefits by receiving photosynthetic sugars from its host.

+Participating in symbioses with 80% of terrestrial plants, the arbuscular mycorrhizal fungi (AMF) involved in the mycorrhizosphere span diverse ecosystems within which they both influence and are influenced.
+The mycorrhizosphere is additionally impacted by both natural and anthropogenic influences, including seasonal shifts, the diversity of host plants, land development, and agricultural methods.
+These factors, coupled with the improved nutrient acquisition and pathogen resistance conferred by the mycorrhizosphere, elucidates this network's essential contribution to vegetation health, soil aggregation against erosion, greenhouse gas fixation, and conservation, while serving as an ecological health indicator.

 Organisms involved

 The mycorrhizosphere involves a community of microorganisms.
 There are three divisions of fungi that can form mycorrhizae, the Glomeromycota, Ascomycota, and Basidiomycota.
 Glomeromycota can form arbuscular mycorrhizae with angiosperms (flowering plants), gymnosperms (seed-producing plants), pteridophytes, mosses, lycopods, and Psilotales.
 Ascomycota fungi form ericoid mycorrhizas with plants of the order Ericales, and ectomycorrhizas with trees.
 Basidiomycota fungi form ecto-, orchid, monotropoid, arbutoid, and some ericoid mycorrhizae.
-Fungal hyphae are thinner than plant roots, which allows them to penetrate areas in the soil with moisture and nutrient that are inaccessible to roots.
+Fungal hyphae are thinner than plant roots, which allows them to penetrate areas in the soil with moisture and nutrients that are inaccessible to roots.
 In some cases, mycorrhizal fungi in the mycorrhizosphere may ward off fungal plant pathogens.
 For example, the arbuscular mycorrhizal fungus Glomus intraradices reduces germination of the pathogen Fusarium oxysporum, but stimulates germination of a non-pathogenic fungus Trichoderma harzianum.

-Soil bacteria in the mycorrhizosphere influence plant growth in several ways: by affecting the uptake of nutrients, providing protection against pathogens, contributing to nitrogen fixation, and contributing to mineral weathering.
-Archaea are also known to exist in mycorrhizosphere.
+Soil bacteria in the mycorrhizosphere influence plant growth in several ways: affecting the uptake of nutrients, providing protection against pathogens, contributing to nitrogen fixation, and contributing to mineral weathering.
+Archaea are also known to exist in the mycorrhizosphere.
 They may contribute to nitrogen fixation and produce antibiotic compounds, but the extent of their interactions with other organisms and their overall function is not well known.
-Soil protozoa feed on bacteria, and, in some cases, hyphae.
+Soil protozoa feed on bacteria and, in some cases, hyphae.
 The type of mycorrhizae greatly influences the protozoal population in a mycorrhizosphere.
 For example, a Paxillus involutus–conifer mycorrhiza seems to reduce the density of protozoa in the resulting mycorrhizosphere, but mycorrhizae formed with Lactarius rufus and Suillus bovinus have the opposite effect.
 Other soil organisms that influence the mycorrhizosphere community include soil animals such as nematodes, mites, and earthworms, which forage on roots, hyphae and their associated microorganisms.